sdray/sources-sdray.github.io/content/publication/covain-2012/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The Harttiini (Siluriformes, Loricariidae) from the Guianas: A Multi-Table Approach to Assess Their Diversity, Evolution, and Distribution'
+title: 'The Harttiini (Siluriformes, Loricariidae) from the Guianas: a multi-table approach to assess their diversity, evolution, and distribution'
 subtitle: ''
 summary: ''
 authors: